AyushKunbi/IP-Address-Manager/README.md

 - Run the command `$ ng serve` to run the project in 4200 port.

   ## Tech
- This project uses various other open source project to work properly.

  [Angular](https://angular.io/) - Frontend

  [Laravel](https://laravel.com/) - Backend